-The Kimmel Center is ADA compliant.
-If any of your guests require special seating or assistance entering the venue and you did not indicate this on the White Coat Survey, please notify email@example.com
+Yes, the Kimmel Center is ADA compliant.
+If you or any of your guests require special seating or assistance entering the venue and you did not indicate this on the White Coat Survey, please notify firstname.lastname@example.org

 How do I get to the Kimmel Center?

 for information about parking, directions, and public transportation.